jeremyhsimons/CI_PP2_SavvySaver/README.md

 * [CSS Validation](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjeremyhsimons.github.io%2FCI_PP2_SavvySaver%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 #### **JS**
 The three JavaScript files in this project were tested using JSHint and all passed with no errors.
-The warnings shown are all notifications that ES6 notation was used.
+The contact.js file had one undefined variable (`emailjs`) from the EmailJS API code.

 <details>
     <summary>calculator.js</summary>